 Clinical Findings

 Physical examination revealed a post-debridement wound on the right heel, measuring 7 cm x 5 cm with a depth of 3 cm.
 (Figure no. 1) The wound bed exhibited a high amount of slough and unhealthy granulation tissue.
 The wound edges were inflamed, and a foul-smelling exudate was present.
 The surrounding wound margins were irregular and peripheral skin around wound was macerated and dry.
-Dorsalis pedis, anterior tibial, and posterior tibial pulses in the right foot were feeble palpated.
+Dorsalis pedis, anterior tibial, and posterior tibial pulses in the right lower limb were feeble.
 The patient also presented with brittle nails and clawed toes in both legs.
 The left leg showed no signs of ulceration.
-A probing-to-bone test was performed to rule out wound connection to bone or osteomyelitis, and the result was negative.
+A probe-to-bone test was performed to rule out wound connection to bone or osteomyelitis, and the result was negative.
 Peripheral diabetic neuropathy was confirmed by a positive monofilament test in both legs.

 Diagnostic focus and assessment

 Clinical evaluation of wound was noted.
 Laboratory investigation; Haemoglobin (Hb) 10.8gm%, Erythrocyte sedimentation rate (ESR) 40 mm/hr, Fasting blood sugar (FBS) -122 mg/dl, Post prandial blood sugar (PPBS) – 140 mg/dl and other baseline parameters within normal range.
 Details of blood investigation before and after treatment depicted in table.
 (Table no. 1) Serology investigations i.e., Human Immunodeficiency Virus (HIV), Hepatitis B surface Antigen (HbsAg), Hepatitis C virus (HCV) and Venereal Disease Research Laboratory (VDRL) were negative.
-Electrocardiogram (ECG) and Abdomen ultrasonography found no any abnormalities.
-X-ray foot (AP & Lat view) of affected foot shows absents of osteomyelitis.
-On Wound discharge swab culture; Pseudomonas aeruginosa and E-coli positive and fugus growth negative.
+Electrocardiogram (ECG) and Abdomen ultrasonography found no abnormalities.
+X-ray foot (AP & Lat view) of affected foot showed absence of osteomyelitis.
+On Wound discharge swab culture; Pseudomonas aeruginosa and E-coli were positive and fugus growth was negative.
 Following comprehensive diagnostic assessment and evaluation, the case was diagnosed as a post-debridement non-healing diabetic foot ulcer.
 (Wagner’s grade 2 classification).
-The diagnosis highlights the persistent challenge of wound healing in the context of diabetes even after surgical debridement emphasizing the need for an integrative and potential multi-faceted therapeutic approach.
+The diagnosis highlighted the persistent challenge of wound healing in the context of diabetes even after surgical debridement emphasizing the need for an integrative and potential multi-faceted therapeutic approach.

 Therapeutic intervention